Cartoon series episodes

 Founded in 2015, Amuse is dedicated to producing and distributing kids’ content across digital platforms.

 Located in the heart of Paris, our team of artists & animators, writers, developers and executives collaborate everyday to produce & distribute great shows throughout the world.

 HR contacted me through SoundLister, explaining the type of job and the fact it would be fully remote.
 They also sent a 36-seconds long test to be completed for the following week — which I did, successfully.

 The job started before the pandemic and continued during the first lockdowns in Europe.
-I interacted with the project manager using Slack.
+I interacted with the project manager through Slack.
 All the episodes of Car City in production were listed in the system, along with features such as state of completion, deadlines and the required documentation.

 Once I familiarized with the screenplay and the silent video animation, my go-to actions were:

-- Open my sound design template in Logic Pro
+- Open my template in Logic Pro

 - Drag the video into the timeline